odubno/gauss-naive-bayes/README.md

 ![Alt text](img/marginal_prob.JPG "Optional Title")

-The Marginal Probability is determined using each class and the Normal Probability of their features.
+The Marginal Probability is calculated using the sum of all joint probabilities.
-The Marginal value, a single value for each class, will be the same across all classes for each test.
+The Marginal value, a single value, will be the same across all classes.
-We could think of the Marginal Probability as the total joint probability of all classes occurring, given the new data.
+We could think of the Marginal Probability as the total joint probability of all classes occurring given the new data.
-Thus, the Marginal value will be the same across all classes.

 Reminder, we're looking to predict the class by choosing the Maximum A Posterior (MAP).
 The prediction doesn't care about the exact posterior probability of each class and